 Every year, young people from Oxfordshire schools work on oxme.info as part of our work experience scheme at Oxfordshire County Council .
 Young people have worked on development, design, user testing, creating content, as well as doing tasks on other projects and in other parts of the team, including Oxfordshire's National Citizen Service, the Anti-Bullying Ambassadors, Oxfordshire E-Safety plan and more.

 If you would like to do work experience with oxme.info, then speak to the work experience coordinator at your school.
 Here's a piece one of our work experience student wrote in 2016:

-My name is Liam Mackenzie, I’m 15 years old and I have spent a fantastic week doing work experience for the Youth Engagement and Opportunities team at Oxford County Council.
+My name is Liam, I’m 15 years old and I have spent a fantastic week doing work experience for Oxfordshire County Council.

 After receiving my placement from my school, I wrote a letter to the team confirming and thanking them for my placement.
 I received an e-mail within the next three days containing all the information about my placement, including what I would be doing.
 I was really excited as it was an opportunity to try and learn completely new things.

 I was quite nervous before I started but upon meeting the team I was warmly welcomed.
 I was first given a quick tour of the building and was pleasantly surprised by it as you can’t really see in from the outside so I didn’t know what to expect.
 Before starting work, I had to complete some training courses which took about two hours in total.
 Although this sounds like a long time, the courses were quite interesting as they were full of information I didn’t know before.

 Throughout the week I learnt loads of new skills such as creating and editing posts for the website and how to use lots of programs that are used regularly in the office.
 I really enjoyed my time here!
 The working environment is also great.
 The desks are spacious and the chairs are really comfy!
 The office is also quite peaceful when compared to school which is really great.